chris-alex-p/draf-ndr-scraper/README.md

 ## A project written in Python to help you downloading dutch horse racing results
 Have you ever thought about having all the dutch harness racing results from [ndr.nl](https://ndr.nl/) since 1995 stored on your computer to analyse them?
 Probably not.
 But this project helps you downloading them anyway.

 You need Chrome 116 to fit the chromedriver.exe in this repository.
-Or just substiute the chromedriver.exe with the one which fits your Chrome version.
+Or just substiute the chromedriver.exe with the one which fits your Chrome version (see [here](https://chromedriver.chromium.org/)).

 ## Usage